 SIGNIFICATIONS OF THE YEAR OF BIRTH

 A Person's year of Birth helps to know events that are Good or Bad.
 The total number of the Year talks about the overall life of an Individual, Marriage Age, Childbirth, sickness and death.
 Take the total of the Birth year (1976 =1+9+7+6 = 23 = 2+3 = 5) 5 is the total number of the Year of Birth.
-Total number of the Year denotes different qualities or significations which can be read as below given:
+Total number of the Year denotes different qualities or significations which can be read as given below: